What is Serverless & How Does it Work?

 There are many different types of serverless solutions, including both managed and un-managed offerings.
 They often integrate with other services like databases, CRMs, messaging systems, and more to allow for greater scalability and flexibility.
 This can make serverless architecture even more attractive to businesses.

 - Self-hosted services - Self-hosted services are those that you host and manage yourself.
-An example of this type of service is Google Cloud Functions, which is a fully managed and integrated service similar to AWS Lambda.

-Pros of using a Serverless Architecture
+Benefits of a Serverless Architecture

 - Scalability - Because you are only paying for the resources you use and there is no fixed cost to your architecture, you can scale your app to meet sudden increases in demand.